MaximPodgore/TuRBO-O/notes.md

 **TurboDKL_full average:** around 0.6 and 6 minutes

 Achieved by lowering to 12 initial epochs for the global/root model, then 8 epochs every 3 loops Full Dkl seems to be performing signicantly better than the NN DKL, however good runs are highly dependent on a good start.
-Also, seems to maker smaller more consistent and frequent steps than TurboM (especially if global model trains too much)
+Also, seems to maker smaller more consistent and frequent steps than TurboM (especially if global model trains too much).
+Tweaking how frequently or long the global model updates only seems to worsen performance (both extremes for both variables)

 ## TODO:
 Tune and optimize